-Learn more about how the HSU Library can help
+Learn more about how the Cal Poly Humboldt Library can help

 Rangeland resource science literature is part of the larger scientific literature and is composed of applied research in range and basic research in related disciplines.
 Scientific literature is the principal medium for communicating the results of scientific research and represents a permanent record of the collective achievements of the scientific community.
 This scientific knowledge base is composed of the individual "end products" of scientific research and continues to expand as new research builds on earlier research.